mwvgroup/tom_pittgoogle/docs/source/integrate_tom.rst

             .. code:: python

-                # see the Authentication docs
+                # see the Authentication docs for more info
                 GOOGLE_CLOUD_PROJECT = "pitt-broker-user-project"  # user's project
                 PITTGOOGLE_OAUTH_CLIENT_ID = os.getenv("PITTGOOGLE_OAUTH_CLIENT_ID")
                 PITTGOOGLE_OAUTH_CLIENT_SECRET = os.getenv("PITTGOOGLE_OAUTH_CLIENT_SECRET")

 #.
-After running `makemigrations`, etc. and authenticating yourself,
+After running ``makemigrations``, etc. and authenticating yourself,
     navigate to the "Alerts" page on your TOM site.
 You should see three new broker options corresponding to the three Pitt-Google classes you added to the ``TOM_ALERT_CLASSES`` list.